RedXi/vatsimbrief-helper/README.md

 **Happy Flying!**

 ## VHF Helper Integration
-Vatsimbrief Helper supports _clicking a frequency in the ATC window_ and subsequently tune it in via [VHF Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/).
+Vatsimbrief Helper supports _clicking a frequency in the ATC window_ and subsequently tuning it in via [VR Radio Helper](https://github.com/VerticalLongboard/xplane-vhf-helper/).
 Install and enable both at the same time and you're good to go.

 ## Dependencies